Head

 Pioneering research in nanotoxicology

 • Prof. Stark has assisted Swiss Government agencies in developing regulatory evaluation tools for nanoparticle containing products and served as the chairman of the 2nd International Conference in Nanotoxicology.
-His work has led to fundamental understanding on the behavior of nanoparticles in biological systems and the recognition that persistent nanoparticles should not be used in consumer goods external page [16].
+His work has led to fundamental understanding on the behavior of nanoparticles in biological systems and the recognition that persistent nanoparticles should not be used in consumer goods [16].

 Living materials combine classical polymers with microorganism and allow “on site” consumption and chemical production of compounds in consumer goods